haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 ##### Why I Didn't Use This Method Here

-The Two Spoon Method is obviously not suitable for measuring many samples quickly (I don't have that many cupping spoons!).
+The two-spoon method is obviously not suitable for measuring many samples quickly (I don't have that many cupping spoons!).
 Additionally, to enable rapid cooling, the sample volume must be very small, making it impossible to measure the same sample with multiple refractometers, which I needed to do in these experiments.

 ##### Precautions